 Understanding over/under betting, which is also frequently referred to as the “total,” requires predicting whether the score of a game will be higher or lower than the number assigned by oddsmakers.
 If you are betting on the over/under, which team wins the game is not relevant, only the final score matters.
 This is popular for several reasons: first, you can watch a game without sweating about which team wins.
-You can even bet the over/under on a game involving your favorite team without worrying about being a bad fan, your team can lose the game and you can still win the over-under bet.
-So, if you love your favorite football team, but think they will struggle to score points in an upcoming game, you can bet on the under, without actually betting against your favorite team and feeling like a bad fan.
+You can even bet the over/under on a game involving your favorite team without worrying about being a bad fan.
+Your team can lose the game and you can still win the over-under bet.
+So, if you love your favorite football team, but think they will struggle to score points in an upcoming game, you can bet on the under, without actually betting against your favorite team.

-Another reason people like totals betting odds is that it can be fun to root for points.
-Especially for a casual fan, who doesn’t want more points to be scored?
+Another reason people like betting totals is that it can be fun to root for points.
+Especially for a casual fan.
+Who doesn’t want more points to be scored?
 It’s the rare form of betting where you are actually betting on both teams.
 Everyone can go home a winner if the over hits.

 Let’s use an over/under example from a college basketball game to explain how to bet on over/unders, but the math will apply to other sports like football where you can also bet on the over-under.